openPMD/openPMD-standard/EXT_MD.md

 Introduction
 ------------

-This extension is specifically designed for the molecular dynamics simulation codes.
+This extension is specifically designed for molecular dynamics simulation codes.

 The current version of this extension is suitable to allow the output of arbitrary simulation codes to be post-processed and compared with common